Skip to content

 What is a good TAM for a startup?

-For venture-backed startups, most institutional investors look for a TAM above $1 billion to ensure the opportunity is large enough to support the returns they need.
-For bootstrapped or angel-funded startups, a TAM of $100 million to $500 million can support a highly profitable independent company.
+A TAM above $1 billion is generally considered large enough to support a meaningful business.
+For a bootstrapped or lifestyle-business path, a TAM of $100 million to $500 million can support a highly profitable independent company.
 The more important question is whether the SAM is large enough to support your five-year revenue plan, not whether the TAM headline is impressive.

 Should you use top-down or bottoms-up market sizing?

 Bottoms-up, without exception, for the numbers you will actually use to make decisions.
 Top-down sizing from research firms is useful as a sanity check and a context-setter, but it should never be the primary methodology.
 Research firm TAMs measure category spend, not product opportunity.
-The two are different, and experienced investors know the difference.
+The two are different, and the difference matters.

-How accurate does market sizing need to be at the seed stage?
+How accurate does market sizing need to be at the early stage?

 Accurate enough that the order of magnitude is right and the methodology is reproducible.
-At seed stage, nobody expects you to have census-level precision on your SAM estimate.
-What investors are evaluating is whether you understand your buyer, whether you know how many of them exist, and whether you have a coherent model connecting buyer count to revenue.
+At early stage, nobody expects census-level precision on your SAM estimate.
+What matters is whether you understand your buyer, whether you know how many of them exist, and whether you have a coherent model connecting buyer count to revenue.
 A defensible methodology matters more than a precise number.

 PUT IT TO WORK

 Test your own idea.
-Get a verdict in under one hour.
+Get a cited verdict with named risks.

 Start a verdict